-The valuation was based upon statistical data furnished by the City Treasurer concerning Retirement System benefits, financial transactions, individual members, terminated members and retirants and beneficiaries.
-Data was checked for internal and year-to-year consistency, but was not audited.
-This information is summarized in Section B.
+The findings in this report are based on data and other information through June 30, 2018.
+The valuation was based upon information furnished by the City, concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
+We checked for internal reasonability and year-to-year consistency, but did not audit the data.
+We are not responsible for the accuracy or completeness of the information provided by the City.